 Peabody Award-winning Afropop Worldwide is searching for a Development and Membership intern, who will assist with our spring fundraising activities, new membership program, preparations for our annual New York fundraiser in May, and other community engagement events.
 This position is excellent for anyone interested in building nonprofit development and public relations skills.
 This is a very exciting time, as we have seen the African creative industries grow exponentially in the past five years, and we look forward to welcoming an intern who brings a similar passion and enthusiasm for the burgeoning African and diasporic music and cultural scene in New York City.

-The development intern will work closely with Afropop’s Executive Producer and Development Consultant to:
+RESPONSIBILITIES: The development intern will work closely with Afropop’s Executive Producer and Development Consultant to: